Serhii-Bolhovskyi/SignUP-form/README.md

 ### Layout of sign-up

-I created a folder `images`, where you can find a layout
+I created a folder `images`, where you can find a layout.